Dariusz Bladek

-Dariusz Bladek (born April 1, 1994) is a professional Canadian football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football for the Bethune-Cookman Wildcats from 2012 to 2015.
+Dariusz Bladek (born April 1, 1994) is a Canadian-American professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+He is a Grey Cup champion after winning with the Toronto Argonauts in 2022.

 Early life

 Bladek was born in Clifton, New Jersey, to his Canadian mother, Joyce, and Polish father, Bogdan.
 He grew up in New Jersey and his family moved to Kissimmee, Florida, where he attended Poinciana High School.

+College career

+Bladek played college football for the Bethune-Cookman Wildcats from 2012 to 2015.

 Professional career

+Pre-draft

-After completing his third year of college eligibility in 2015, Bladek declared for the 2016 NFL Draft.
+After completing his third year of college eligibility in 2015, Bladek declared for the 2016 NFL draft.
 After going unselected, he attended mini-camp with the Baltimore Ravens, but was not signed to a contract.
 Through a conversation with the Calgary Stampeders, he learned that he could qualify as a National player because his mother was a Canadian citizen.
-Due to the length of time that was required to apply for a Canadian passport, he had to bypass the 2016 CFL Draft and was eligible for the 2017 CFL Draft.
+Due to the length of time that was required to apply for a Canadian passport, he had to bypass the 2016 CFL draft and was eligible for the 2017 CFL draft.